 Sit in a comfy chair, relax and use a nursing pillow in order to bring your baby up closer to you (especially necessary if you have smaller breasts).

 Relax your shoulders and keep your body relaxed as your are latching your baby.
-Newborns nurse for a LONG time!
-If you’re body is tense for 30-45 minutes a day, 8+ times a day?!
+Especially if your baby wants to stay latched all day.https://www.paperheartfamily.com/baby-wants-to-breastfeed-constantly/ If you’re body is tense for 30-45 minutes a day, 8+ times a day?!

 Point made.
 Re-lax.